sandropaganotti-zz/service-worker-wiki/README.md

 one of them is shown here: a Wiki engine that leverage on the power of a Service Worker to allow the user to create their own pages.

 This, is only a Proof-of-concept but it might be useful to better understand the dynamics, and the possibilities, of this technology.

+Kudos to +jakearchibald for IndexedDB support.

 Working Demo
 ============